robrichard/graphql-spec/spec/Section 6 -- Execution.md

 field on a type for a real value.
 In addition, {ResolveFieldGenerator} will be exposed to produce an iterator for a field with `List` return type.
 The internal system may optionally define a generator function.
-In the case where the generator is not defined, the GraphQL executor provide a default generator.
+In the case where the generator is not defined, the GraphQL executor provides a default generator.
-For example, a trivial generator that yield the entire list upon the first iteration.
+For example, a trivial generator that yields the entire list upon the first iteration.

 As an example, a {ResolveFieldValue} might accept the {objectType} `Person`, the {field}
 {"soulMate"}, and the {objectValue} representing John Lennon.
 It would be